Mamenchisaurus: History and species

 Mamenchisaurus was first discovered in 1952 on the construction site of the Yitang Highway in Sichuan Province of China.
 The fossil site belonged to the Upper Shaximiao Formation, dating to at least the Late Jurassic.
 The partial skeleton fossil was later studied and named Mamenchisaurus constructus in 1954 by the renowned Chinese paleontologist Professor C. C. Young.

 The type specimen (IVPP V. 790) was fragmentary, disordered, and not excavated in a technical way.
 Material included five dorsal vertebrae, 30 caudal vertebrae, rib fragments, dorsal neural spines, and chevrons.
 Fourteen neck vertebrae were preserved, but none were complete.
 Young noted that some neck vertebrae might have been missing.
-Limb material included; two pieces of a femur, a complete tibia, fibula, astragalus, metatarsals, phalanges, and claws.
+Limb material included two pieces of a femur, a complete tibia, fibula, astragalus, metatarsals, phalanges, and claws.
 The skull, forelimbs, and pelvic girdle were missing.

-Mamenchisaurus means 'Mamenchi lizard', from the Chinese Pinyin mǎ (马 'horse') and mén (门 'gate'), while chi is a transliteration of xī (溪 'stream' or 'brook'), combined with the suffix -saurus (from Greek sauros meaning 'lizard').
+Mamenchisaurus means 'Mamenchi lizard', from the Chinese Pinyin mǎ (马 'horse') and mén (门 'gate'), while chi is an alternative transliteration of xī (溪 'stream' or 'brook'), combined with the suffix -saurus (from Greek sauros meaning 'lizard').
 The intention was to name the genus after the place where its fossil was first found.
 However, due to an accentual mix-up by Young, the location name Mǎmíngxī (马鸣溪 'horse-neighing brook') was mistaken as Mǎménxī (马门溪 'horse-gate brook').
 The fact that the first Mamenchisaurus fossil was found due to construction work led to Young's naming the type species as Mamenchisaurus constructus.

 In 1958, Young described additional sauropod remains collected from Gansu Province.
 The remains consisted of various partial specimens (IVPP V. 945, V. 946, V. 947, V. 948) most of which were assigned to M. constructus.
 In 1972, one of these specimens was reassigned to M. hochuanensis.